 A new company, CelluAir, will bring the world-first, virus-filtering mask material made from agriculture waste to market.
-The material was developed by QUT process engineer Dr. Thomas Rainey and his research team.
+The material was developed by Queensland University of Technology (QUT) process engineer Dr. Thomas Rainey and his research team.

 CelluAir, a start-up managed by Australian commercialization company Innovyz, signed a license agreement and a shareholders’ agreement with QUT on Friday.
 CelluAir will begin an accelerated six-week scope of work to scale up the technology to bring it to market as soon as possible.

 CelluAir will be a joint venture between QUT and Innovyz.

 Innovyz is known for having incubated many advanced manufacturing start-ups from research including listing Amaero (3DA) from Monash University, and Titomic (TTT) from CSIRO on the Australian Stock Exchange in 2019 and 2017 respectively.